-Seattle Woodturners (Seattle Chapter – AAW) was formed in 1987 with the goal to serve woodturners in the greater Seattle area.
-We are a local chapter of the American Association of Woodturners and operate in a manner consistent with the AAW: “Our mission is to provide education, information, and organization to those interested in turning wood”.
+Seattle Woodturners was formed in 1987 with the goal to serve woodturners in the greater Seattle area.
+We are a local Chapter of the American Association of Woodturners and operate in a manner consistent with our parent organization: “Our mission is to provide education, information, and organization to those interested in turning wood”.

-We are a diverse group that includes both novice and expert woodturners with interests in a broad range of woodturning activities.
-Our club is fortunate to include among its members, professional turners and published authors who often share their expertise with beginners just learning this craft.
-Various Board and Committee Members also volunteer their time and effort to the club and are charged with ensuring that its operation and business are consistent with the club’s published bylaws.
+We are a diverse group that includes both novice and expert woodturners with interests in a broad range of woodturning activities and techniques.
+Our Club is fortunate to include among its members, professional turners and published authors who often share their expertise with beginners.
+Various Board and Committee Members also volunteer their time and effort to the Club and are charged with ensuring that its operation and business are consistent with the club’s published By-Laws.

-Membership is open to anyone with an interest in woodturning, and guests are always welcome.
-Membership dues are $35.00 per calendar year and are pro-rated for partial-year membership.
+Membership is open to anyone with an interest in woodturning, and guests are always welcome to attend a Monthly Meeting.
+Membership dues are $40.00 per calendar year.
 Active membership in Seattle Woodturners includes participation in the following club benefits and activities:

 Monthly Meetings

-- Show and Tell: Members are encouraged to share their newly-turned pieces with the club, which gives them a chance to showcase their work, as well as receive feedback from others.
-Prizes are awarded to the most original and/or creative pieces.
-All examples are photographed by our club photographer and then subsequently published in the newsletter and/or on the club’s website.
+- Show and Tell: Members are encouraged to share their newly-turned pieces with the Club, which gives them a chance to showcase their work, as well as receive feedback from others.
+The President awards prizes to the most original and/or creative pieces.
+All examples are photographed by our Club photographer and then subsequently published in the newsletter and/or on the Club’s website.

 - Wood Raffle: Wood is donated by members, and a raffle is conducted with tickets that cost $1.00 each.